paddywwoof/pi3d_book/Vectors.rst

      v = P1(v) # then to 2D screen coordinates using perspective!
      # which you could write as
      v = P1(S1(R1(T1(v))))
-     # with matrix maths you can do
+     # with matrix algebra you can do
      # M = P1 x T1 x R1 x S1 # termed "matrix multiplication"
      M = P1(S1(R1(T1))) # or in our pseudo functional code v = M(v)